Kudu Overview

 Appearance

-Kudu are large antelopes known for their majestic appearance.
+Kudu is large antelopes known for their majestic appearance.
 They have long, twisted horns that can reach impressive lengths.
 Their coat is typically gray-brown with white vertical stripes down their sides, providing effective camouflage in their habitat.

 Kudu has a slender and elegant build, and both males and females possess impressive horns.
 They are known for their agility and grace as they navigate their environment.